sergey-shandar/public/notes/set-diff.md

 ### Example

+In this example, our hash function is only 8 bits.

 ```
 22 38 41 56 63 6D 7D 7F 8F 9A 9B A8 BA C6 D0 DA
 ```